lareza-farhan-wanaghi/gophercises/readme.md

 **13. recover**

-Solution for the 14th exercise.
-Activities involved: Creating functions that simulate a panic-recover event in a webserver.
-[Learn more](https://github.com/gophercises/quiet_hn)
+Solution for the 14th and 15th exercises.
+Activities involved: Creating functions that simulate a panic-recovery event in a web server and show its stack tracks and making use of the Chroma syntax-highlighting library to show a syntax-highlighted source code on the browser.
+[Learn more about the 14th exercise](https://github.com/gophercises/recover) [Learn more about the 15th exercise](https://github.com/gophercises/recover_chroma)